Sheep-y/BattleTech_Turbine/README.md

 This continues until all its dependencies are processed.
 Then the MechDef is manually summoned back and allowed pass.
 Its bypass will stay open; only one MechDef may pass through the engine at any one time.
 Others are still bypassed when one is in the pipeline.

+A smaller but different bypass is also installed for `MechComponentDef`.
+It does not trace requests; instead it monitors `MechComponentDef.DependenciesLoaded` to tell whether a component check may be bypassed.

 Thanks to the bypass, the engine can skip lots of inefficient work for a higher horsepower, and can fit into a smaller call stack.